 I always feel really nervous but I shouldn't do.
 I should just enjoy the opportunity to share it with people.

 I was a little bit shy about putting myself forward to direct this film in Ireland because I wondered whether an Irish director would give it more authenticity.
-Eventually I just thought 'sod this' and I went for it as I really wanted to put Clare as the lead.
+Eventually, I just thought, 'Sod this' and I went for it, as I really wanted to put Clare as the lead.

 I'm most excited for Clare.
-I so wanted to help her get on to the screen.
+I so wanted to help her get onto the screen.
 She was struggling for various reasons to get hired, her birthmark on her eye was not helping her get work on the screen in America.

 I'm just so proud of her and both excited for her as a writer and an actor.
 She's waited a long time and worked so damn hard, and she deserves everything that I hope is coming to her.
 I feel like a proud godmother.

-Herself is set for release in cinemas nationwide, date TBC
+Herself is in cinemas now.